In Context.

 Laura El-Tantawy’s practice

-is rooted in her concern with the human condition.
+is rooted in her deep concern for the human condition.

-Investigating notions of home and belonging, she routinely approaches her work from a social and environmental sensibility drawing on her transatlantic background.
-Her visual explorations often intertwine moving images, sound and personal narratives, marked by the artist’s lyrical eye on reality.
+Investigating notions of home and belonging, she approaches her work through a social and environmental lens shaped by her transatlantic background.
+Her visual explorations often weave still images with moving image, sound and personal narrative, guided by a lyrical eye on reality.

-Laura is an award winning British/Egyptian documentary photographer, book maker and educator.
-Born in Ronkswood in Worcestershire, UK, to Egyptian parents, she studied in Egypt, Saudi Arabia, the US and UK.
-Living between East and West throughout her life has deeply influenced her artistic journey, providing a rich cultural tapestry for her work.
+Laura is an award-winning British/Egyptian documentary photographer, bookmaker and educator.
+Born in Ronkswood, Worcestershire, to Egyptian parents, she studied in Egypt, Saudi Arabia, the US and the UK.
+Living between East and West throughout her life has profoundly influenced her artistic journey, creating a rich cultural terrain for her work.

-She began her career as a newspaper photographer in the United States.
-She turned freelance in 2005, moving to Cairo and starting what became her seminal body of work In the Shadow of the Pyramids
+She began her career as a newspaper photographer in the United States, turning freelance in 2005 and moving to Cairo to begin what became her seminal body of work In the Shadow of the Pyramids.

-She is the first Egyptian to be awarded the prestigious W. Eugene Smith Memorial Fund Award, which honours photographers whose work reflects the humanistic tradition and compassionate dedication of W. Eugene Smith.
-In 2016, she was among the four artists nominated and exhibited as part of the prestigious Deutsche Börse Photography Foundation Prize, awarded annually to a photographer who made the most significant contribution to the photographic medium in Europe in that year.
-She is also the recipient of Prix Virginia and PhMuseum awards.
+Laura is the first Egyptian to receive the W. Eugene Smith Memorial Fund Award.
+In 2016, she was nominated for and exhibited as part of the prestigious Deutsche Börse Photography Foundation Prize.
+She is also a recipient of the Prix Virginia and PhMuseum awards.

-Her work has been widely exhibited across global galleries and festivals, with notable features in The New Yorker, Afar, Le Monde, Wall Street Journal, National Geographic, Time, New York Times, Huck and Foam.
+Her work has been widely exhibited internationally and featured in The New Yorker, Afar, Le Monde, The Wall Street Journal, National Geographic, TIME, The New York Times, Huck and Foam.

-Laura embraces her identity as an independent visual creative, valuing the freedom to explore and challenge traditional boundaries.
-Through her work, she aims to create socially engaged, thought-provoking visual narratives that challenge perceptions and inspire transformative change.
-She often collaborates with like-minded individuals, institutions and organisations committed to responsible storytelling and positive social change.
+Embracing her identity as an independent visual creative, she values the freedom to explore and challenge traditional boundaries.
+Through socially engaged, thought-provoking narratives, she aims to question perception and invite transformative ways of seeing, often collaborating with individuals, institutions and organisations committed to responsible storytelling and positive social change.